INJURIES: Ice doesn’t heal or ease pain. Wheatgrass extract does

 Bloody noses, open wounds, bruises, sprained ankles, cuts, scratches, abrasions and deep tissue injuries such as corked, torn or pulled muscles all respond to wheatgrass extract treatment.

-Finally, a summary of 22 scientific articles found almost no evidence that ice and compression hastened healing over the use of compression alone, although ice plus exercise may marginally help to heal ankle sprains (The American Journal of Sports Medicine, January, 2004;32(1):251-261).
+Interestingly, a summary of 22 scientific articles found almost no evidence that ice and compression can hasten healing compared with compression alone, although ice plus exercise may marginally help to heal ankle sprains (The American Journal of Sports Medicine, January, 2004;32(1):251-261).

 Injuries - how to hasten recovery

-Any kind of injury can cause tissue damage.
-Blood vessels rupture and blood spreads into surrounding tissues causing inflammation and swelling.
+Any injury can cause tissue damage.
+For instance, blood vessels rupture so that blood spreads into surrounding tissues causing inflammation and swelling.
 Pressure build-up then slows muscle, nerve and other tissue recovery.

 It is widely known that the most important thing to do for any injury is to stop the bleeding!

-Blood in the tissues can do a lot of damage and significantly slow the healing process.
-The sooner wheatgrass is applied, the sooner the deep and surface bleeding stops, swelling is reduced and blood supply is restored, with rapid recovery the usual outcome.
+Blood in the tissues can do considerable damage and significantly slow the healing process.
+However, the sooner wheatgrass is applied, the sooner the deep and surface bleeding stops, swelling is reduced and blood supply is restored, with rapid recovery being the likely outcome.

-Having used a wheatgrass extract for the recovery of sports and other injuries since 1995, I have no doubt it is a powerful hemostatic agent i.e. it stops bleeding quickly.
-Blood noses, open wounds, bruises, sprained ankles, cuts, scratches, abrasions and deep tissue injuries such as corked, torn or pulled muscles - respond quickly to wheatgrass.
+Having used my wheatgrass extract since 1995 for recovering numerous sports and other injuries, I have no doubt it is a powerful hemostatic agent.
+That is, it stops bleeding and repairs damaged tissue quickly.
+Blood noses, open wounds, bruises, sprained ankles, cuts, scratches, abrasions and deep tissue injuries such as corked, torn or pulled muscles - all respond rapidly to wheatgrass extract.

 Some injuries I have seen respond well to wheatgrass extract